Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Download preplanned map/README.md

 ## How it works

-1. Open the online `AGSMap` from a `AGSPortalItem` and display it.
+1. Open the online `AGSMap` from an `AGSPortalItem` and display it.
 2. Create an `AGSOfflineMapTask` using the portal item.
 3. Get the `AGSPreplannedMapArea`s from the task, and then load them.
 4. To download a selected map area, create the default parameters with `AGSOfflineMapTask.defaultDownloadPreplannedOfflineMapParameters(with:completion:)` from the task using the selected preplanned map area.
 5. Set the update mode of the preplanned map area.
 6. Call `AGSOfflineMapTask.downloadPreplannedOfflineMapJob(with:downloadDirectory:)` to find the preplanned areas.
 7. Start the job.
 Once it has completed, get the `AGSDownloadPreplannedOfflineMapResult`.
 8. Get the offline `AGSMap` from the result and display it in the `AGSMapView`.

 ## Relevant API